TomasTuhacek/Bee-movement-in-the-environment-model/README.md

 (For user-own input files and visualization, ArcGIS desktop of similar software is required)

-The downloaded  file (Bee-movement-in-the-environment-model--master.zip) should be placed in gama_workspace folder and extracted the zip archive (project.zip) should be extracted as well to get .project file
+The downloaded  file (Bee-movement-in-the-environment-model--master.zip) should be placed in gama_workspace folder and extracted
+The zip archive (project.zip) should be extracted as well to get .project file

 Read Bee movement in the environment model manual before using or in case of any problems For more detailed info about the model read ODD Protocol